mbwong/mbwong.github.com/_posts/2013-02-12-case-in-point-can-help-you-fail-an-interview.md

 ## Conclusion

 So should you still buy Case In Point?
 Probably, yes.
 It is still full of great advice about how to approach a case question and how to organize your thoughts.
 If you've never done a case before, Case In Point will do you much more good than harm.
 It will give you a much better idea of what you're getting into.
 But a lazy and uncritical reader may slightly be misguided.
 You are now warned.

-And, oh yes, let us not forget the best tip from Cosentino...
+And, oh yes, let us not forget the most important tip from Cosentino...
 Practice!
 In my experience, it is the single best predictor of interview success.
 Start early.
 Find someone intelligent and intense to practice with, every day.
 Estimate everything in your daily life.
 If you're running low on case questions, just read WSJ and think of each article as a case question.

 Good luck.